fbpx

 Nancy Oliver Gray

-President Gray began her position at Hollins in January 2005, although she wasn’t inaugurated until October 14, 2005.
-Hollins completed a five-year strategic plan in 2011 that emphasized four hallmarks of its undergraduate experience: leadership development, global and cultural understanding, environmental and cultural sustainability, and creativity.
+President Nancy Oliver Gray arrived at Hollins in January 2005.
+Under her leadership, Hollins completed a five-year strategic plan in 2011 that emphasized four hallmarks of its undergraduate experience: leadership development, global and cultural understanding, environmental and cultural sustainability, and creativity.
 A new strategic plan, Connecting Liberal Arts Education and Experience to Achieve Results, focused the university’s efforts through 2016.
 Hollins completed the largest comprehensive fundraising campaign in school history and the largest ever undertaken by a women’s college in the South, the Campaign for Women Who Are Going Places.
 The campaign successfully concluded in 2010 with over $161 million raised, far exceeding the goal of $125 million.

 • Nora Kizer Bell 2002 – 2004